The System Design Courses

 To be specific, to prevent malicious code from affecting other users' submissions, we can use the following techniques:

-This limits the code execution to use at most 0.5 CPU, 512 MB of memory, and disable all capabilities.
+This limits the code execution to use at most 0.5 CPU, 512 MB of memory, disables all capabilities, restricts network access, and makes the filesystem read-only.

 How to implement a leaderboard that supports top N queries in real time?